MatteoFalcioni/LangGraph-Sandbox/README.md

 ```

 * After execution, the file will be ingested into the artifact store.
-* The tool response will include a clean descriptor with an `id` you can use to download or load the file.
+* The tool response will include a descriptor with an `id` you can use to download or load the file.

 ---